-St Mary's is very proud to announce that we have now achieved the Healthy School's Silver Award from October 2016 and Gold Award from November 2016!
+St Mary's is very proud to announce that we have now achieved the Healthy School's Silver Award and Gold Award.

 With the launch of our new kitchen in September 2014 we are now able to provide 'home' cooked lunches at St Mary's.
 Since then we have seen an upturn in the number of children taking up the option to have a hot meal at lunchtime.
 Also all Key Stage 1 children (Reception, Year 1 & Year 2) are entitled to a free school meal under the Government's Universal Free School Meal entitlement scheme.